notu97/Matrix-Library/README.md

 # Matrix-Library

-A simple Matrix library to perform Matrix Multiplication(using Strassen's Algorithm) and Transpose.
+A simple Matrix library to perform Matrix Multiplication(using Strassen's Algorithm) and Transpose(Coming Soon !!!).